Community of Practice

 Examples of such events may include crime, accident, disasters, abuse or neglect (emotional or physical), witnessing or experiencing violence, violent conflict and war or death of a loved one.

-The short-term response includes shock and denial while the longer-term ones include emotions that are difficult to predict, flashbacks, troubled relationships and other physical symptoms.
+The short-term response may include shock and denial while longer-term reactions may include emotions that are difficult to predict, flashbacks, troubled relationships and other physical symptoms.

 Trauma-informed practice (TIP) is an approach that recognizes the widespread impact of trauma on individuals and integrates this understanding into policies, procedures, and practices.